New Ways of Analyzing Variation 46

 The plenary speakers feature researchers who seek to further our understanding of the connection between past and future changes in language.

-- Lauren Hall-Lew, University of Edinburgh, Lecturer in Sociolinguistics
+- Lauren Hall-Lew, University of Edinburgh, Reader, Linguistics and English Language

 - Almeida Jacqueline Toribio, University of Texas at Austin, Professor, Department of Spanish & Portuguese